-We realize this is a very critical age in a young soccer player’s development.
-It would only make sense to offer the highest level of training available for the PDA.
-ESA’s Director of Coaching, Jay Rousseau, will oversee the coaching curriculum and player development for the PDA.
-Coach Jay is committed to designing instructional training that helps each player reach his/her maximum potential.
+This is a very critical age in a young player’s development.
+We have assembled a great team of coaches and trainers to lead our PDA teams.
+We have grown that team even more with the additions of Coach Kate Battista and Coach Maggie Sayers.
+They will be joining our boys and girls PDA teams this fall as ESA Developmental Staff coaches.
+Coach Kate is the Enfield High School Girls Varsity Coach, and Coach Maggie serves as the Enfield High School Girls Freshmen Coach.
+ESA’s Director of Coaching Jay Rousseau and our Director of Player Development Carmen Nuccio, have done a great job building the coaching curriculum to maximize player development in the PDA.
+Our team is committed to designing instructional training that helps each player reach his/her maximum potential.
 The implementation of training and games also aligns with the small-sided development plan designed by U.S. Youth Soccer.

-Families can certainly travel out of town to find similar high-level training programs that usually cost several hundred dollars, but why do that when we offer our program here in Enfield designed by our Certified Director of Coaching Jay Rousseau.
+Families can certainly travel out of town to find similar high-level training programs that usually cost several hundred dollars, but why do that when we offer our program here in Enfield designed by our ever-growing team of extremely skilled, certified, and decorated soccer minds.
 The ESA is committed to growing the game of soccer in Enfield.
 We are invested in our youth soccer players.
 We strive to provide a high level of training and provide the children with enjoyable experiences through soccer.

 Here we list some of the most frequently asked questions with regards to our Player development academy.

-A: The PDA is a competitive program of instructional training that helps 7 and 8-year-old players reach their maximum potential.
-We focus on skillset development that includes lots of touches on the ball.
+A: The PDA is a competitive program of instructional training that helps 7, 8, and 9-year-old players reach their maximum potential.
+A primary focus of the PDA is to develop players to their greatest potential through providing top-quality instruction and exposure to high levels of competition.

-A: No, there will be separate boys and a girls teams created.
+A: No, we offer separate boys and girls teams consisting of U-7, U-8, and U-9 players.

 A: The PDA plays under the Massachusetts Youth Soccer Association in the Roots Soccer League.
 This is a competitive league with multiple teams from Western Mass.
 Games are structured in quick 15min thirds to allow coaches a chance to give their players extra guidance, and the referee is a "mentor" helping teach the laws of the game.